floriangramsch/Audio-Switcher/README.md

 - [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets)
 - [PS2Exe](https://github.com/MScholtes/PS2EXE)

-## Get Indexes
+## Get IDs
-To get the Indexes of your outputs either run.
+To get the IDs of your outputs either run.
 ```
-.\src\getIndex.ps1
+.\src\getID.ps1
 ```
 or convert it to an exe and then run it.
 To make the executable look further down.
 ```
-Invoke-PS2EXE .\src\getIndex.ps1 .\GetIndex.exe -NoConsole -iconFile .\icons\id.ico
+Invoke-PS2EXE .\src\getID.ps1 .\GetID.exe -NoConsole -iconFile .\icons\id.ico
 ```

 ## Edit the source
-Look for the ID variables and change the numbers to the corresponding indexes.
-Here you could change the 2 into your index.
+Look for the ID variables and change the numbers to the corresponding IDs.
 ```
-$lautsprecher_id = 2
+$speaker = '{0.0.0.00000000}.{95c09db4-60e4-4916-8cb1-b9f339c0740b}'
 ```

 ## Make the Switcher Exe